jzabroski/PracticalUsesForDocker/README.md

 Docker Containers are commonly used in CryptoJacking attacks, because the container can run arbitrary untrusted code, such as using `wget` to download cryptomining software.
 See this ZDNet article for more information: https://www.zdnet.com/article/this-is-how-docker-can-be-exploited-to-covertly-mine-for-cryptocurrency/  A year later, ZDNet wrote another article about a hacking group exploiting the Admin Port on a docker host: https://www.zdnet.com/google-amp/article/a-hacking-group-is-hijacking-docker-systems-with-exposed-api-endpoints/

+See also: [The Dangers of Docker.sock](https://raesene.github.io/blog/2016/03/06/The-Dangers-Of-Docker.sock/) which explains that many tutorials might encourage you to give a child container access to the parent docker container's administrative socket.

 ## Inspect Docker Images Before Running Them!

 ```powershell